 50% New Food

 75% New Food

 We know that feeding your dog a healthy and more fibrous diet might be like trying to get your kid to eat more greens.
 Ultimately, it’s still something that your pup might have to do.
 If you find that your pooch is turning his nose up at his healthier food, adding a splash of water might be enough to release the smells of the kibble.
 This will, in turn, encourage him to eat it.
 Although it might take a while, don’t give up on the fibrous food!

 Check In With Your Vet

-Just remember that good quality nutrition is not the only answer here, and it is important to keep up with your pup’s regular Veterinarian checkups.
-If your dog is experiencing chronic constipation, diarrhea, or you suspect that there is something that is not quite right in regards to his food intolerance or digestion, then it is important to see your Veterinarian straight away.
+Just remember that good quality nutrition is not the only answer here, and it is important to keep up with your pup’s regular veterinarian checkups.
+If your dog is experiencing chronic constipation or diarrhea, or you suspect that there is something that is not quite right in regards to his food intolerance or digestion, then it is important to see your veterinarian straight away.

-While a high fiber diet is very beneficial to your dog’s health, he may have a deeper-rooted issue that requires medication or tailored diet advice which only your Veterinarian can provide.
+While a high fiber diet is very beneficial to your dog’s health, he may have a deeper-rooted issue that requires medication or tailored diet advice that only your veterinarian can provide.
 But despite this, when it comes to nutrition, every little helps!
 It’s also possible your vet may prescribe a food with higher glucosamine content as your pet ages.

 You might not think your pup needs a high fiber diet, but there’s a good chance that by doing so, you’ll be giving your dog’s digestive system what it needs to stay healthy.
 If your pup is healthy on the inside, he is more likely to be happy on the outside.
 Picking the best high fiber dog food for your pup will not only aid in digestion but will help your dog avoid more costly health problems later in life.